GA NCORP

 ARM A: Patients receive nivolumab intravenously (IV) over 30 minutes on days 1 and 22 and ipilimumab IV over 30 minutes on day 1 of each cycle.
 Cycles repeat every 6 weeks for 24 months in the absence of disease progression or unacceptable toxicity or patients may receive standard of care systemic immunotherapy.
 Patients also undergo magnetic resonance imaging (MRI), computed tomography (CT), or positron emission tomography (PET) throughout the trial.
 Patients may undergo blood sample collection and tissue biopsy on study as well as echocardiography (ECHO) during screening.

 Arm B: Patients receive nivolumab IV over 30 minutes on days 1 and 22 and ipilimumab IV over 30 minutes on day 1 of each cycle.
 Cycles repeat every 6 weeks for 24 months in the absence of disease progression or unacceptable toxicity or patients may receive standard of care systemic immunotherapy.
-Patients also undergo 3 fractions of SBRT every other day.
+Patients also undergo 3 fractions of radiation therapy every other day.
 Patients also undergo MRI, CT, or PET throughout the trial.
 Patients may undergo blood sample collection and tissue biopsy on study as well as ECHO during screening.

 After completion of study treatment, patients are followed up every 3 months for 3 years and then every 6 months for years 4-5 following randomization until disease progression.
 Following disease progression patients are followed for survival every 6 months for up to 5 years following randomization.